asiandevs/Game-Catalogue-PWA/part6_sqlite_operations.md

 # Part 6: SQLite Operations & Verification

 This file is part of the Full-Stack Annotated Study Guide: Game Catalogue PWA repository.
-It explains how to interact with the SQLite database.
-[Return to repository root](../).
+It explains how to interact with the SQLite database. [[Return to repository root](https://github.com/asiandevs/game-catalogue-pwa-guide/tree/main)].

 ## How to Create, Open, and Inspect Databases